TomasVotruba/tomasvotruba.com/packages/blog/config/data/2019/2019-09-16-why-software-articles-must-be-ci-tested.md

 <br>

-**How does tested article look like?** [See this commit](https://github.com/pehapkari/pehapkari.cz/commit/85b69950b32c39b9e972582720a23a18a1adc4be).
+**How does tested article look like?** [See `HashPasswordCommandTest.php`](https://github.com/TomasVotruba/tomasvotruba.com/blob/8c68d0fcb64a73fb71f157452288711219501763/packages/blog/tests/Posts/Year2019/SymfonyConsole/HashPasswordCommandTest.php).
 It will last for years, will work on Symfony 4, 5, 6...
+42.

 **Feel free to send one.** We'll make sure it will make it into 2018 and beyond.